osteele/gojekyll/README.md

   - [ ] not planned: `doctor`, `import`, `new`, `new-theme`
 - [ ] Windows - not planned

+Also see:

+- The [feature parity board](https://github.com/osteele/gojekyll/projects/1) board  lists differences between Jekyll and gojekyll in more detail.
+- The [plugin board](https://github.com/osteele/gojekyll/projects/2) lists the implementation status of common plugins.
+(Gojekyll lacks an extensible plugin mechanism.
+The goal is to be able to use it to build Jekyll sites that use the most popular plugins.)
+- The [Go Liquid feature parity board](https://github.com/osteele/liquid/projects/1) to see differences between the real Liquid library and the one that is used in gojekyll.

 ## Contributing

 Bug reports, test cases, and code contributions are more than welcome.